Hudaahmadd/ChemGenXplore/README.md

      ```bash
       cd ChemGenXplore
      ```
-3. **Run the Application**
+3. **Open RStudio and Set the Working Directory**

+    Launch RStudio and set the working directory to the ChemGenXplore folder.

+4. **Install and Use renv to Restore Dependencies**

-    Launch the app by running the following command in your terminal:
+    In the R console, run the following commands:
     ```bash
-      Rscript app.R
+    install.packages("renv")
+    renv::restore()
     ```

+5. **Run the Application**

+    After the environment has been restored, run:
+     ```bash
+      shiny::runApp()
+     ```
-Alternatively, you can open the app.R file in RStudio and click Run App.
+Or, you can open the app.R file in RStudio and click Run App.

+Alternatively, if you do not wish to use renv, you can manually install the required packages by running:
+     ```bash
+     source("packages.R")
+     ```

 ## Data Sources
 ChemGenXplore includes three pre-integrated, publicly available *Escherichia coli* datasets from chemical genomic screens.
 These datasets provide fitness scores across a wide range of conditions and serve as the foundation for the analyses performed in ChemGenXplore: